 To prevent a brown recluse encounter, clean up clutter in your yard, your basement, and your home.
 Wear gloves when moving rocks or wood and avoid stacking wood up against your house.

-Disperse diatomaceous earth powder with Dr. Killigan’s Insect Buster as a proactive measure.
-DE’s tiny dust particles cling to the legs and body of any spider or insect that comes in contact with it.
-When the insect or spider later grooms the powder off their bodies, it disables them when boron builds up in their system—they can neither digest nor excrete the substance.
-Once this takes place (after about a week to 10 days, depending on the insect), the insects die of dehydration or starvation as the DE affects their metabolism and ability to absorb nutrients.
+Disperse Dust to Dust powder with Dr. Killigan’s Insect Buster as a proactive measure.
+Dust to Dust's tiny dust particles cling to the legs and body of any spider or insect that comes in contact with it.
+When the insect or spider later grooms the powder off their bodies, it disables them as the silica builds up in their system—they can neither digest nor excrete this substance.
+Once this takes place (after about a week to 10 days, depending on the insect), the insects die of dehydration or starvation as the Dust to Dust affects their metabolism and ability to absorb nutrients.

 But don’t worry, folks.
 We’re not causing pain to any of these little creatures, as insects do not have pain receptors the way that vertebrates do.